idealparable/BibleQ/DidLazarusWriteJohn.md

 This was where Moses, passing on God's words, "spoke of" Jesus, as Jesus said he did.

 That he was predicting a new covenant might be a bit subtle, but establishing a covenant was what Moses did (the Mosaic covenant) so that's implied in the "like me."

 Also in the "listen to him."
-Basically this means when Christ came, it would be his prerogative to establish a new covenant, or not to, however God chose, and whether it would replace the Mosaic one (as a branch off of it, as all previous covenants had been except arguably a replacement Adamic one when Adam and Eve sinned), or else replace it (as clearly it did, as a branch off of the Abrahamic, which the Mosaic also branched off of).
+Basically this means when Christ came, it would be his prerogative to establish a new covenant, or not to, however God chose, and whether it would continue with the Mosaic one (as a branch off of it, as all previous covenants had been branches off of the previous (Adamic, Noahic, Abrahamic, then Mosaic), except arguably a replacement Adamic one when Adam and Eve sinned), or else replace it (as clearly it did, as a branch off of the Abrahamic, which the Mosaic also branched off of, which Paul makes clear in [Galatians 3](https://www.blueletterbible.org/lsb/gal/3), especially verse 25 in context).

 That it would indeed be a new covenant was explicitly confirmed here, as well as that it would not be a branch off of the Mosaic covenant: